kiali/kiali.io/content/en/docs/Installation/installation-guide/accessing-kiali.md

     web_schema: https
 ```

-If you are letting the installation to create an [Ingress resource for you](#ingress-access),
+If you are letting the installation create an [Ingress resource for you](#ingress-access),
 the Ingress will be adjusted to match these route settings.
-If you are using your own exposure method, this is only making Kiali aware
+If you are using your own exposure method, these spec.server settings are only making Kiali aware
-about what is its public endpoint.
+of what its public endpoint is.

 It is possible to omit these settings and Kiali may be able to discover some of
 these configurations, depending on your exposure method.
 For example, if you